Tours

 In 1906, Pierre S. du Pont purchased the Peirce Arboretum to save its trees from being cut for lumber.
 For over 50 years, Mr. du Pont developed Longwood Gardens into a magnificent horticultural showplace with Italian gardens, the Conservatory which houses the Orangery and the Orchid Room, and countless exotic plants and trees.
 Explore Pierre du Pont's legacy of 1,050 acres of gardens, over 11,000 types of plants, and more fountains than any other garden in the United States.

-Photo credits: Winterthur photos courtesy of Winterthur Museum & Country Estate; Liberty Bell photo by R. Kennedy for GPTMC; Rodin Museum photo M. Stewart for GPTMC; Michener Art Museum photo courtesy of James A. Michener Art Museum; Longwood Gardens photo courtesy of Longwood Gardens.
+Photo credits: Winterthur photos courtesy of Winterthur Museum & Country Estate; Liberty Bell photo by R. Kennedy for GPTMC; Rodin Museum photo M. Stewart for GPTMC; Fonthill photo courtesy of the Bucks County Historical Society; Longwood Gardens photo courtesy of Longwood Gardens.